Faylixe/ceri-m1-test-2017/docs/tp3.md

 For each test case, external dependencies should use mock instance through [Mockito](http://site.mockito.org/) library.
 And for associated interface test, target instance should also be created as mock instance.

+You have to ensure that the code coverage and quality does not regress through development using previously configured platform.

 ## Rodeo Stampede

 This project is based on the mobile game [Rodeo Stampede](http://rodeo-stampede.wikia.com/wiki/Rodeo_Stampedia)